 Extra pounds can strain the bones and muscles in your back, especially if you gain weight quickly.
 Eat slowly so that your body has a chance to let you know it's full.
 Pick nutrition-packed munchies and meals so you feel satisfied with fewer calories.
 So if you snack on cheese or chips, try eating some veggies and plain yogurt instead.

 Heavy weights can strain your back and tire out muscles that you need to support your spine.
 This can affect kids who lug many books.
 Your child's backpack shouldn't weigh more than 20% of their body weight.
 Large, padded, adjustable shoulder straps help spread the weight evenly.
 But only if you use both straps.
 Slinging your pack or heavy purse over only one shoulder can cause strain.

 Or just a badly adjusted one.
 It's bad for your back if you have to hunch over to grab your handlebars the way pro cyclists do.
 (They train hard to do it safely.)
 You also may have back pain if you're too stretched out or cramped up on your bicycle.
 A physical therapist can help you find a bike that's a good fit and suggest exercises to help if you have lower back pain.

-Too much of any exercise -- including yoga -- can cause back pain.
+Too much of any exercise, including yoga, can cause back pain.
 But in some cases, yoga can help relieve low back pain.
-There are lots of online resources and videos to help you get started.
-A yoga instructor can ensure that you use the proper form.
-Just 10-20 minutes a few times a week of this mind-body exercise might make you feel better.
+Ask your doctor if yoga will be OK for you.
+There are lots of online resources and videos.
+But start with a yoga instructor first to make sure you're using the proper form and techniques.
+Just 10-20 minutes a few times a week of this mind-body exercise might help you feel better.
 But don't overdo it, and stop if it hurts.